Skip navigation

 Lipoprotein apheresis to lower cholesterol

-Familial hypercholesterolemia (FH) is an inherited form of high cholesterol.
+Familial hypercholesterolemia (FH) is an inherited condition that causes very high levels of cholesterol in the blood.
 Some people who have FH may get a treatment called lipoprotein apheresis.
-This treatment uses a filtering machine to remove LDL cholesterol from the blood.
-Then the machine returns the rest of the blood back to the person.
+This treatment uses a filtering machine to remove LDL cholesterol from your blood.
+Then the machine returns the rest of your blood back to your body.

 Supplements to lower cholesterol